 RGB Panel Hookup Guide

 Are you looking to add a lot of color to your project?
 These massive RGB LED panels are an awesome place to start.
 You can create animations, games, or all sorts of other fun displays with them.
+Depending on the manufacturer, these panels can come in different sizes, LED pitch, and scan rates.
+Here are the ones that SparkFun currently carries in the catalog:

 A 16x32 RGB LED panel to the left, and a 32x32 panel to the right.